torvalds/linux/Documentation/riscv/patch-acceptance.rst

 to go through any review or ratification process by the RISC-V Foundation.
-To avoid the maintenance complexity and potential performance impact of adding kernel code for implementor-specific RISC-V extensions, we'll only accept patches for extensions that have been officially frozen or ratified by the RISC-V Foundation.
+To avoid the maintenance complexity and potential performance impact of adding kernel code for implementor-specific RISC-V extensions, we'll only consider patches for extensions that either:

+- Have been officially frozen or ratified by the RISC-V Foundation, or
+- Have been implemented in hardware that is widely available, per standard Linux practice.

 (Implementors, may, of course, maintain their own Linux kernel trees containing code for any custom extensions that they wish.)